5 Ways to Relax & Sleep Better

 This is a great tip made popular by Charles Poliquin, Oprah, and Tony Robbins, who all recommend its use.

 When you’re grateful, you can’t be fearful or anxious.
-They’re two opposing feelings that don’t exist together at the same time.
+They are two opposing feelings that cannot exist at the same time.

 Be creative, mix it up and most importantly, give it a fair chance.
 Stick with it for a month at least and see how it positively impacts not only your sleep but your life too.